 But we’ve mistaken receiving for taking.
 Taking something from someone is not necessarily empowering.
 Taking is similar to “grabbing” or even “theft”.
 When someone who has less than we do extends an offer or gift to us, it seems so natural to decline.
 After all, we don’t want to put them in a worse position.

 Often, however, a person who may only have a little wants to give to feel that sense of influence in someone else’s life.
 And when we receive something from someone, a gift, advice or inspiration, we are giving value to them.
 We are placing them in a position of influence and power in our lives.

 Isn’t that incredible?

 This is by no means a chastisement against generosity.
 I still love giving.
-I just want us to be really good givers AND really good getters.
+I only want to encourage us to be really good givers AND really good receivers.
 What if we could do both with great humility and grace?
 I think we can.

 So this year, let’s use the same generosity it takes to give when we receive, knowing that our welcoming acceptance of the kindness of others is also a kindness to them.